-These initiatives underscore OAB and Alizz's commitment to driving innovation, empowering customers, and contributing to Oman's Vision 2040 through impactful banking solutions.
+These initiatives underscore the Bank's commitment to driving innovation, empowering customers, and contributing to Oman's Vision 2040 through impactful banking solutions.

 STRATEGIC COLLABORATIONS & PARTNERSHIPS

 In 2024, the Bank continued to solidify its role as a key enabler of economic development and innovation through strategic collaborations and impactful partnerships.